OrderLab/OKLib/README.md

 Tests run: 1,  Failures: 1
 ```

-They are from JUnit and are expected, as Oathkeeper performs both patched runs and buggy runs.
+They are from JUnit and are expected, as OKLib performs both patched runs and buggy runs.
 The test in the buggy run is doomed to fail.

 You should notice some new files (`org.apache.zookeeper.test.SessionInvalidationTest@testCreateAfterCloseShouldFail_patched` and `org.apache.zookeeper.test.SessionInvalidationTest@testCreateAfterCloseShouldFail_unpatched`) under `./trace_output` after generation finished, which looks like: